daipom/fluent-plugin-calyptia-monitoring/README.md

 </source>
 ```

-**Note:** We recommend to use RPC version due to some cirsumstances should differs from loaded configfiguration and saved Fluentd configurations.
+**Note:** We recommend to use RPC version due to some circumstances should differ between a loaded configuration and a saved Fluentd configuration.
-This is because RPC version can obtain from configuration contents on memory but from file version just read from current file contents.
+This is because calling dumping config RPC feature can obtain from configuration contents which are loaded on memory.
+But retrieving configuration from the specified file is just read from the file contents and it cannot handle/retrieve loaded configurations on Fluentd.
-When users just update their Fluentd configuration and forgot to restart Fluentd instances, just differs from loaded and edited ones.
+When users just update their Fluentd configurations and forgot to restart/reload their Fluentd instances, loaded configurations differ from just edited ones.

 ## Calyptia Monitoring API config generator